matthewdurbin/RadSI/README.md

 # RadSI - The Radiation Source Inventory

-RadSI is a simple CLI method of tracking the activities in your inventory of radioactive sources.
+RadSI is a simple command-line interface (CLI) method of tracking the activities in your inventory of radioactive sources.

 ![RadSI_Demo](RadSI.PNG)